Infinideastudio/NEWorldOld/README.md

 Paths and compiler options can be found in the VS project.
 (Normally, you can compile it without editing.)

 Welcome to develop with us!

+The newest updates are in the 0.5.0 branch!

+最新更新在0.5.0 branch!